Untitled Entitled Titled

 “James II dined on the lawn under a sycamore tree.
 It was an exotic type of tree back then.
 The sycamore was introduced late to Ireland.
 The tree had a 24 foot circumference.
 We were driving home on Boxing Day 1998 during the Great Storm.
 It was like a disaster movie.
 Lights were going out as we drove through villages.
 Trees swaying.
 We just got back in time to Cavanacor to see the massive sycamore tree burst asunder.”
 That wild Atlantic weather.
 “My son Eamon is an artist.
 He made an art piece out of the shattered tree.”

 Eddie is also an artist.
 He studied painting at Belfast’s renowned Art College (now part of the University of Ulster).
 His wife Joanna studied sculpture.
 Art and architecture are a family theme.
-Joanna’s father was John Lewis-Crosby, Director of the National Trust of Northern Ireland from 1960 to 1979.
-John was also Chairman of the Ulster Architectural Heritage Society.
+Joanna’s father was John Lewis-Crosby, Director of the National Trust of Northern Ireland from 1960 to 1979 and Chairman of the Ulster Architectural Heritage Society in the 1980s.

 “The very old glass in the windows is rippled.
 I’ve noticed when painting indoors it gives a quality of light different from modern glass.”
 Lugged doorcases on either side of the entrance hall lead through to the main reception roosm.
 Straight ahead, a pair of arches is separated by a panelled screen.
 One arch opens into a corridor; the staircase ascends through the other.